 Temper tantrums are a normal part of growing up.
-A Mayo Clinic specialist explains how to respond to temper tantrums — and what you can do to prevent them.By Mayo Clinic Staff
+Find out how to respond to temper tantrums — and what you can do to prevent them.By Mayo Clinic Staff

-You're shopping with your toddler in a busy department store.
-He or she has spied a toy that you don't intend to buy.
-Suddenly you're at the center of a gale-force temper tantrum.
-Everyone is looking at you.
+You're shopping with your toddler in a grocery store.
+He or she has spied a treat that you don't intend to buy.
+Suddenly you're in the center of a gale-force temper tantrum.

 Why do tantrums happen?

-If your child is thirsty, hungry or tired, his or her threshold for frustration is likely to be lower — and a tantrum more likely.
+If your child is tired, hungry, feeling ill or has to make a transition, his or her threshold for frustration is likely to be lower — and a tantrum more likely.

 Do young children have tantrums on purpose?

 Young children don't plan to frustrate or embarrass their parents.
 For most toddlers, tantrums are a way to express frustration.
 For older children, tantrums might be a learned behavior.
 If you reward tantrums with something your child wants — or you allow your child to get out of things by throwing a tantrum — the tantrums are likely to continue.

 There might be no foolproof way to prevent tantrums, but there's plenty you can do to encourage good behavior in even the youngest children.